B Line (Los Angeles Metro): Route

-This route roughly follows a branch of the old Red Car system through the Cahuenga Pass, dismantled in the 1960s during what was later called the General Motors streetcar conspiracy.
+The B Line is a subway that begins at North Hollywood station in North Hollywood, in the San Fernando Valley.
+The line turns southeast underneath Cahuenga Pass and passes through Hollywood and Koreatown, traveling east along Hollywood Boulevard and then south along Vermont Avenue.
+Arriving at Wilshire/Vermont station, the line merges with the D Line, and the lines continue between Wilshire Boulevard and 7th Street (and briefly Ingraham Street), where the lines interchange with the A and E light rail lines at 7th Street/Metro Center station.
+The lines then pass northeast through Downtown Los Angeles, passing through the Financial District, Pershing Square (near the Historic Core), and the Civic Center, before terminating at Union Station.

+The B Line through Cahuenga Pass roughly follows the route of a branch of the old Pacific Electric system, although it does not use the former line's surface right-of-way.

 Hours and frequency

 Station listing

 The following table lists the stations of the B Line, from north to south.
 All stations are located in the city of Los Angeles, California.

 Ridership

 Note: Ridership figures are for B and D Line combined.

 History

 The current B Line is the product of a long-term plan to connect Downtown Los Angeles to central and western portions of the city with a subway system.
 Original proposals in the 1980s had it running down Wilshire Boulevard to Fairfax Avenue and then north to the San Fernando Valley.
 Residents in some parts of the city bitterly opposed the subway.
-A 1985 methane explosion at a Ross Dress for Less clothing store near Fairfax gave Rep. Henry Waxman, who represented the Fairfax District, a reason to derail the project that was opposed by his constituents by prohibiting tunneling in an alleged "methane zone" west of Western on Wilshire.
+A 1985 methane explosion at a Ross Dress for Less clothing store near Fairfax gave Rep. Henry Waxman, who represented the Fairfax District, a reason to derail the project that was opposed by his constituents by prohibiting tunnelling in an alleged "methane zone" west of Western on Wilshire.
 After some political wrangling, a new route was chosen up Vermont Avenue to Hollywood Boulevard.

 The groundbreaking for the first segment of the subway was held on September 29, 1986, on the site of the future Civic Center/Grand Park station.
 Today's B Line was built in four minimum operating segments: